Hassan220022/Hyper-Market-Management-System/README.md

 - [x] Inventory employees (Add, Delete, Update, List, Search) Products.
 - [ ] The system must send a notification when the amount of product reduces at a special range - set by inventory employees - or when the expiry date of the product gets close.
-- [] Manage the Damages items and sales Return.
+- [ ] Manage the Damages items and sales Return.

 ## Sales Module

-- [ ] Seller can (search for a product, list all products, make and cancel an order).
+- [x] Seller can (search for a product, list all products, make and cancel an order).

+- ### Class order

+  - [ ] Methode for database need's to be checked and fixed ashan ana mesh 3aref.

 ## User Module

 - [x] All Users can log in and log out.
 - [x] Users can update their information except ID.
-- [x] Users can see all previous actions - optional-.
+- [ ] Users can see all previous actions - optional-.